hildgyorgy/archicad-glb-exporter/README.md

 # Drop & View GLB Exporter for Archicad

-An experimental native Archicad add-on that exports the complete current content of the active 3D window to a self-contained GLB file.
+A native Archicad add-on that exports the complete current content of the active 3D window to a self-contained GLB file.
 It is designed for the [Drop & View](https://hildgyorgy.github.io/drop-3d-view/) client-viewing workflow, while producing standard GLB files that can also be opened in other compatible viewers.

 ## Current release

-The latest published package is a beta build for:
+The latest production release supports:

 - Archicad 28 and 29
 - Apple Silicon Macs (`arm64`) with macOS 26 or later